TeddyGlass/Bioenv/README.md

 |  **Negative_pred**  | $FN$ | $TN$ |

 * AUC
-* Accuracy is defined as the ratio of corrective prediction for all samples that undistinguish $TP$ and $TN$.
+* Accuracy is defined as the ratio of corrective prediction for all samples that dose not distinguish $TP$ and $TN$.
 $$ACC = \frac{TP + TN}{TP + TN + FT + FN }$$
 * SE
 * SP